mindgruve/mg-reverse-proxy/README.md

         }
     }

-Notice that we return a $response object with the cache header set to private if the url matches  /contact.
-Else, we delegate to the normal WordPress adapter logic.
+Notice that we return a $response object with the cache header set to private (ie... do not cache) if the url matches  /contact.

 To use this custom adapter, update your index.php file...

     $reverseProxy = new CachedReverseProxy(new CustomWordpressAdapter(dirname( __FILE__ ) . '/wp/wp-blog-header.php', 600, $store));

+Note:  Again, the WordPress adapter is meant to be a quick way for developers to cache their WordPress application.
+The setCacheHeaders function can become very large if your busines rules to determine which pages should be cached are complex.
+At some point, it probably makes more sense to refactor so that this logic inside your WordPress application, and then use the Generic adapter instead since it will simply cache based on the headers it receives from your application.

+## Bugs / Patches / Features
+Contributions are welcomed.
+Feel free to fork and submit a pull request.

+## License

-## MIT License
+MIT License
 Copyright (c) 2016 Mindgruve

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in the Software without restriction, including without limitation the rights to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the Software, and to permit persons to whom the Software is furnished to do so, subject to the following conditions: